phantomx999/Program-Design/HW/HW04/README.md

 ### Materials

 In the HW/HW04 folder, the class Date has been defined within the files _date.h_ and _date.cc_.
 A _main.cc_ has also been provided.
-In this homework, none of these files need to be modified.
+In this homework, **none of these files need to be modified**.
 The header and main are provided to you to help determine how to test the class Date.
 This is one of the major benefits of using a testing framework -- the tests are developed outside of the code.

 We have also provided you with sample unit tests in the file _date_unittest.cc_.
 This is a typical structure in that each class has a designated file that is a collection of unit tests for that class.
 There might also be a file for _integrated_ tests that involve testing functionality of shared data across classes.
 There is only one class for this homework, thus we will be using one file.